 Can You Microwave Frozen Hash Browns?

-- Remove all packaging and lay your hash browns down in a microwave safe dish that has a lid.
-The lid will retain the moisture, it’s optional if you have no lid, but they will come out a little drier.
+- Remove all packaging and lay your hash browns down in a microwave safe dish – for some hash browns you will need to put a lid on the dish, or cover it, to retain the moisture, it’s optional if you have no lid, but some brands of hash browns will come out a little drier.
+I find the Lidl Hash Browns are fine without a lid, whereas the Iceland Hash Browns needed one.

 - Microwave on full power (800 watts microwave) for 1½ minutes, then turn them over.
-Repeat until you feel they’re “good enough to eat” which will be between 4 and 6 minutes, depending on how many you are microwaving, the power of your microwave and the size/shape of dish or mug you are cooking them in.
-I often cook hash browns in a mug as I’m just cooking two and they fit!
+Repeat until you feel they’re “good enough to eat” which will be between 3 and 5 minutes, depending on how many you are microwaving, the power of your microwave and the size/shape of dish or mug you are cooking them in.
+I often cook hash browns in a mug as I’m just cooking two and they fit, but they do lose their shape; hash browns are best cooked when kept flat!

 - Leave the hash browns to one side for a minute or two to “settle”.